 The film features a brief but dramatic sequence (above) in which Chance and his assistant Greg, dressed in gas masks and red coveralls, jump into a red CJ-3B and roar away from an oil-well blaze to meet a helicopter (30K JPEG) carrying the nitro-glycerine they need to put it out.

 The film seems a bit dated -- it's like an episode of Dallas spiced up with some action scenes.
-Nevertheless, users of The Internet Movie Database have rated it 8.1 out of 10, and it remains popular on DVD (left).
+Nevertheless, users of Internet Movie Database rated it 8.1 out of 10, and it remains popular on DVD (left).

 The oil well fire effects were so spectacular that Popular Mechanics published an article on how they were done with a mixture of propane and diesel, fed through underground pipes.